-- Six weekly small-group sessions for continuing students
+- Six weekly small-group sessions for beginners and continuing students

 - Read a set passage before the evening talk and discussion